SoleilAtZaber/zaber-examples/src/microscope_laser_autofocus/README.md

 hardware configuration.
 You will most likely have to change the values of the `ZABER_PORT` and `ATF_PORT_OR_IP` constants.
 Save the file after making any changes.

 On the first run, it is necessary to uncomment the Objective.MeasureSlope() line and manually focus the microscope using Zaber Launcher microscope app or a joystick.
 Once slope measurement has been completed for each objective you wish to use, you may comment out this line.

+Always ensure you have Zaber Launcher running before starting this example code or Micro-Manager.
+Zaber Launcher provides port sharing capability that enables both to work at once.

 Finally, compile the example by pressing `CTRL-SHIFT-B` and run it by pressing `F5`.